DevSajnani/EZero/README.md

-Code base for training SAEs on the EfficientZero RL model.
-The code has been modified to maintain compatibility with sparse autoencoders.  <br />
+Code base for training sparse autoencoders on the EfficientZero RL model.
+The code has been modified to maintain compatibility with SAEs.  <br />
 This repo is still under construction

 ## Environment